 What happened to Equinox is hardly unique in this age of social media, memes and hot takes.
 We are a highly partisan society, and people bring their politics to their consumerism.
 That means it’s easier than ever for a firm to find itself in the middle of a crisis, which means every professional services firm needs to have some form of crisis response plan in place.

 Picture any of the following scenarios happening at your firm, and ask yourself, “How would we respond?”

 - You get a phone call late at night from firm leadership that your firm’s email and file servers aren’t working.
 Is it a server glitch or a cyberattack?
 You wait.
 A cyberattack is suspected and, soon, those fears are confirmed.

 - Or another phone call late at night: Mr. Founding Partner was just arrested – for embezzlement.
-Talk about the worst thing a lawyer can do to ruin trust and integrity for himself and the firm.
+Talk about the worst thing a founder can do to ruin trust and integrity for himself and the firm.

 - Your firm is hit with a lawsuit from a former employee or disgruntled former client.

 - A major rainmaker or client leaves the firm, prompting others to do so, too.
 In the eyes of the public and the media, the firm is shrinking day by day.